-Is your book club reading Other Waters (or North of Ithaka)?
-Schedule permitting, Eleni would be happy to join the discussion through phone conference or Skype, or even in person if you’re in the Miami area or a neighborhood she may be visiting–she’s often in New York and central Massachusetts, and you may want to check the speaking engagements she has scheduled on her talks page to see if she’ll be lurking in a city near you.
-Eleni believes that discussions ofOther Watersgo best with Indian food and red wine.
+Is your book club reading The Ladies of Managua (or Other Waters or North of Ithaka)?
+Schedule permitting, Eleni would be happy to join the discussion through phone conference or Skype, or even in person if you’re in the New York area or a neighborhood she may be visiting–she’s often in Miami and central Massachusetts, and you may want to check the speaking engagements she has scheduled on her talks page to see if she’ll be lurking in a city near you.
 To set up a virtual visit, fill out the contact form below.

 To arrange readings or speaking engagements or inquire about her availability to teach a class, contact Eleni directly at firstname.lastname@example.org.

 If you’re looking for some discussion questions, try these:

 - The very first line of the book is Mariana informing the reader of her grandmother’s opinion that “Revolutionaries make bad husbands.”
 What does Isabela mean?
 Why does she feel this way?